Alhern/weather-app/README.md

-# weather-app
+# weather-app :umbrella:

-This mess of an app is in progress.
+This is still in progress.